sean7512/RestEssentials/README.md

 ## Installation

 > **Embedded frameworks require a minimum deployment target of iOS 8**
->
-> To use RestEssentials with a project targeting iOS 7, you must include all Swift files located inside the `Source` directory directly in your project.
-See the ['Source File'](#source-file) section for additional instructions.

 ### CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects and is the preferred method of installation.

 CocoaPods 0.36 adds supports for Swift and embedded frameworks.
 You can install it with the following command: